BethanyJep/GenAI-TTT/3-create-a-chatbot-lesson.md

 # Prompt Engineering Techniques in the Microsoft Copilot

-Here’s how we can use Microsoft Copilot to create a course outline and materials for a lesson on ferns, combining **text** and **images** with prompts designed for both
+Here’s how we can use Microsoft Copilot to create a course outline and materials for a lesson on chatbots, combining **text** and **images** with prompts designed for both

 ## Create you own chatbot lesson